 Civil Service Hospital, Nepal

-In Nepal, it is estimated that about 70 thousand suffer from cancer annually over half being females.
-Among Nepalese women cervical cancer is the most common cancer followed by breast, lung and gastrointestinal cancers.
-Hospital based data in Nepal reveals female genital tract cancers are also very common among which cervical cancer is the most common followed by ovarian, gestational trophoblastic neoplasia, endometrial and vulval vaginal cancers.
+In Nepal, cancer cases continue to increase every year.
+Among Nepalese women breast, cervix, lungs and gastrointestinal cancers are common.
+Hospital based data reveals gynecological cancers to be equally common, among which cervical cancer ranks first followed by ovarian, gestational trophoblastic neoplasia, endometrial and vulval vaginal cancers.

 Local Supervisors